ashmitha-1130/project2/README.md

 # New Project

-This project was created from local system
+This project was created from local system.
-Created by Ashmitha Sunil
+Created by Ashmitha Sunil.
+Durning the learning phase.